yiisoft/validator/docs/guide/conditional-validation.md

 ## `skipOnEmpty` - skipping a rule if the validated value is "empty"

-Missing/empty values of attributes will still be validated.
-If the value is missing, it is then assumed to be `null`.
+By default, missing/empty values of attributes are validated.
+If the value is missing, it is assumed to be `null`.
 If you want the attribute to be optional use `skipOnEmpty: true`.

 An example with an optional language attribute: